 Have you recently decided to adopt a stray?
 Many of our feline patients were rescued from the streets.
 Adjusting to a new home is always a huge change for Fluffy.
 If she’s moving indoors after having become accustomed to living outdoors, the transition may be purrticularly difficult for her.
-A Potomac, MD vet offers some tips on making the adjustment in this article.
+To ensure your new feline friend stays healthy during this transition and beyond, check out our article on Keeping Your Feline Friend Healthy: FAQs.
+A Potomac, MD vet offers some tips on making the adjustment to indoor life in this article.

 If you have a large house, it may be overwhelming for your kitty to try to adjust to a big space.
 You’ll also need to keep your furry pal quarantined until your vet gives you the all clear.
 Start her out in a smaller area, such as a spare room or utility room.
 If your pet is nervous, win her over slowly.
 Food, treats, toys, catnip will all help.
 Talk to Fluffy in a gentle, friendly tone, but don’t force attention on her.
 Be sure to leave a light and radio on for her: nobody enjoys sitting alone in a dark, quiet room.